Vintage BMW Motorcycle Owners

 Here is a photo of the 2018 meetup DTD, way milder than some of the other photos I could have blatantly grabbed to post here.
 No dirt, mud, slime, filth, fallen bikes.....at least in this photo. :-)

-At least I grabbed the name, etc., at the bottom, 'cause this NOT my own photo.
+At least I grabbed the name, etc., at the bottom, 'cause this is NOT my own photo.
 For some thumbnail photos of what Jim Kohl's photos look like (highly recommended by me here), see:

 https://www.jimkohl.com/Portfolio/Motorcycle/thumbs